GopikaShree005/ELEVATE-LABS-DATA-ANALYST-INTERNSHIP/README.md

 Performed Exploratory Data Analysis (EDA) on the Titanic dataset using Python, Pandas, Matplotlib, and Seaborn.
 Visualized feature relationships, identified survival trends, and built a logistic regression model achieving ~82% accuracy.
 Includes Jupyter Notebook and PDF report of findings.

+# ELEVATE LABS - Data Analytics Task 6

+Performed monthly revenue and order volume analysis using SQL aggregations on an online sales dataset.
+Grouped and visualized trends by extracting year/month from order dates using SQLite functions.